CarlosJav2500/SQL/README.md

 The examples cover a range of topics including creating tables, inserting data, updating records, selecting and filtering data, and using aggregate functions.
 Each example includes comments explaining the purpose and functionality of the code.

-Feel free to browse the examples and reach out if you have any questions or feedback.
+Feel free to browse the examples and reach out to my email if you have any questions or feedback.
 Thank you for visiting!

+### carlos.mendoza.analytics@gmail.com